daneedk/com.uc.heimdall/APPSTORE.md

 Please post your questions/remarks on the [Athom community forum](https://community.athom.com/t/134)

-## Changes for current version 2.0.22
+## Changes for current version 2.0.23
+* Added condition flowcard to check if a device is part of the Partial Surveillance Mode
+* Added action flowcard to add a device to the Partial Surveillance Mode
+* Added action flowcard to remove a device from the Partial Surveillance Mode
-* Added condition flowcard to check if a device is logged
+* Added condition flowcard to check if a device is part of the Full Surveillance Mode
-* Added action flowcard to add logging to device
+* Added action flowcard to add a device to the Full Surveillance Mode
-* Added action flowcard to remove logging from device
+* Added action flowcard to remove a device from the Full Surveillance Mode
-* Fixed bug, introduced in 2.0.21, that caused devices to not log

 An extensive changelog is available [here](https://community.athom.com/t/134/3)